Medina, Minnesota

+Medina is a city in Hennepin County, Minnesota, United States.
+It is an outer suburb of the Twin Cities, located about 15 mi west of Minneapolis, the population was 6,837 at the 2020 census.
+A largely rural city, it has become more suburbanized since the 1970s.
+It is home to the headquarters of automaker Polaris, which also produces Indian Motorcycle.

 History

 Originally named Hamburg Township, it was soon after, on May 11, 1858, renamed after the city of Medina, Saudi Arabia, which had been in the news that year.
 The township of Medina extended as far south as Lake Minnetonka until Orono Township was formed in 1889.
-On 26 May, 1955, Medina Township was incorporated as a village.
+On May 26, 1955, Medina Township was incorporated as a village.
 It became a city in 1974 when Minnesota changed its statutes.

-For almost all of Medina's history, it has been rural community with a large farming presence.
-However, beginning in the 1970s, Medina has started becoming more urbanized with paved roads, street signs, and some suburban developments.
+For almost all of Medina's history, it has been a rural community with a large farming presence.
+But beginning in the 1970s, it became more urbanized, with paved roads, street signs, and some suburban developments.

 Geography

-According to the United States Census Bureau, the city has a total area of 27.00 sqmi, of which 25.45 sqmi is land and 1.55 sqmi is water.
+According to the United States Census Bureau, the city has an area of 27.00 sqmi, of which 25.45 sqmi is land and 1.55 sqmi is water.
 Minnesota State Highway 55 serves as the main route.
 Other routes include County Roads 19 and 24.
-The city of Loretto is completely enclaved by the city of Medina; Loretto is located in the northwestern corner of Medina.
+The city of Loretto is completely enclaved by the city of Medina; Loretto is in the northwestern corner of Medina.